 |FINANCIAL INCLUSION||Accessibility to affordable and secure financial products and services||5%||$683 M|

 |PRODUCT & LABOR SAFETY||Development of workplace and consumer product safety, mobility devices, and data security/privacy||2%||$233 M|

 |Provisions of early childhood education, vocational training, and human resource development||2%||$212 M|

 |HOUSING||Investments in affordable housing, construction, and fair-lending programs||1%||$129 M|

 |FOOD TECH & SUSTAINABLE AGRICULTURE||Expansion of global food supply and sustainable agricultural practices||1%||$124 M|

 |CLEAN TECH & RENEWABLE ENERGY||Enhancement of solar, hydro and wind power, grid engineering, water management, and zero-emission transportation||1%||$83 M|

 Given the varying degree of company-specific transparency across the portfolio, WUIMC has developed its own framework for reporting on the portfolio’s positive impact.
 The framework is informed by an extensive review of third-party market data and relies to a substantial extent on the reporting of WUIMC’s external investment managers.
 The goal is to keep up to date on best practices and continue to improve reporting on the positive impact in the endowment portfolio.

-Two of the endowment’s indirect portfolio holdings that demonstrate commitment and vision to positive impact are:
+Many of the endowment’s portfolio holdings demonstrate commitment and vision to positive impact.
+For instance: